mediacloud/story-indexer/doc/elasticsearch/elasticsearch_reindex.md

 1. Open Kibana and navigate to Dev Tools > Console

-2. Use the following `POST` request to reindex documents from the source index to the destination index
+2. Use the following `POST` request to re-index documents from the source index to the destination index

 ```
 POST _reindex